Schlap/encryption-tool/README.md

+# nCrypt

-Simple tool to encrypt and decrypt text with a key
+Simple tool to encrypt and decrypt text with a key using the gibberish gem.